minamikik/FM-JSONExporter/README.md

 1. After Effects > Window > FM-JSONExporter.jsx
 2. Select target composition.
 3. Push Export button.

+## Change log
+### 1.0.7
++ Decoded non-Latin characters.
++ Changed the way the Window is displayed in the center.

+### 1.0.6
++ Unnecessary processing has been removed.
++ Added a description of the license.

+### 1.0.5
++ Reimplemented the whole thing.
++ Changed to work within Script UI Panels.

 ## License
 [MIT](LICENSE) © sync.dev / minamikik / https://www.sync.dev